Today’s topic is all about conducting great virtual school tours.

-My preferred method is Option B where you’re doing a one-on-one virtual tour and experience so you can answer questions live.
-However, if you have too many that you have to do, and you don’t have a way to make it work, but I want you to look at option D of personalizing the beginning and then sending the kind of that canned video, but scheduling kind of that sales appointment.
+My preferred method is Option B where you’re doing one-on-one virtual school tours so you can answer questions live.
+However, if you have too many that you have to do, and you don’t have a way to make it work, I want you to look at option D of personalizing the beginning and then sending the kind of that canned video, but scheduling kind of that sales appointment.

 Now with all these options, the thing that I need you to think about is you have to try and replicate this a little bit more in a virtual environment to make it feel like they’re actually there or they’re getting to experience something.